Muokkaa

 Attributes can be placed on almost any declaration, though a specific attribute might restrict the types of declarations on which it's valid.
 In C#, you specify an attribute by placing the name of the attribute enclosed in square brackets ([]) above the declaration of the entity to which it applies.

-In this example, the SerializableAttribute attribute is used to apply a specific characteristic to a class:
+In this example, you use the SerializableAttribute attribute to apply a specific characteristic to a class:

 [Serializable]